 What happens if I have a CD but want to close my Simple Checking Account?

 We require that you keep your primary Simple Checking Account open while your CD is open.
 If you still want to close your primary Simple Checking Account, we also require that you close your CD.

 When will I get my interest?
 What happens after the term length has passed?

-Interest will be credited to your CD account on a monthly basis.
-When the CD reaches maturity, your CD will close and your initial deposit amount plus earned interest will be automatically transferred to your Simple Checking Account.
+Interest is credited to your CD account on a monthly basis.
+When the CD reaches maturity, your initial deposit amount plus earned interest is automatically transferred to your primary Simple Checking Account, thus closing the CD.

 How do you calculate interest?

 Are the funds in my CD safe?
 Are they FDIC insured?

 All of Simple’s accounts, including CDs, are insured by the Federal Deposit Insurance Corporation (FDIC) up to legal limits.
 Check out our article on FDIC insurance if you have any questions.

 Will you do a credit check to open a CD? / What does “subject to approval” mean?